-I’ve been earning a living with affiliate marketing for over 10 years.
+I’ve been earning a living with affiliate marketing for over a decade.
 I own three websites in different industries.
-Combined, they earn me over $250,000 a year.
-And that’s all from affiliate commissions, baby!
+Combined, they make over $250,000 annually.

-From there, it took me about six years of on-and-off work to build up my site to finally start earning a living.
+It took me about six years of on-and-off work to build up my site before it was profitable.

-Affiliate marketing is a way to make money with a website without creating your own products to sell.
-It’s great for noobs or people who don’t want to deal with customer service requests.
-Webster’s dictionary defines “affiliate marketing” as…
+It’s a way to make money online without creating your own products to sell.
+It’s great for beginners or people who don’t want to deal with customer service requests.

 Meet The Affiliate Marketing Players